KainoaW/cse15l-lab-reports/lab1.md

 **3. Try Some Commands**

 Commands can be run in the terminal to access different paths and directories.
 Some examples commands to try are `cd`, `ls`, and `pwd`.
-Below are a few examaple commands:
+Below are a few example commands:

 The `ls` command lists the files and folders of the given path. `ls -a` will also list the hidden files in the path.
 ![Image](commandtest.png)